cmotc/vaLAIR/README.md

   1. Implement AI class, which is similar to the move class but instead of doing actions on events it does actions based on the execution of Lua scripts
-   1. Right now it's born-but-blind.
-The guys will accept signals that make them walk and eventually run into walls.
+   1. Now the AI's can see but it's not clear what the best way to use their senses are.
+Basically the mob gets a table containing all the nearby mobs and blocked particles and you can use that to make decisions.
-  2. Write some example AI scripts
+  2. Write some example AI scripts.
+   1. AI Common Lua Requirement is share/lair/lua/ai/common.lua
   3. Networked play support, with sub-tasks
    1. Game Server as Group Chat?
    2. This will become clearer as I do it, I think...